 Thanks to its historical, geographical and ethnic diversity, Pakistan’s culture is a melting pot of Indian, Persian, Afghan, Central Asian, South Asian and Western Asian influences.
 There are over 15 major ethnic groups in Pakistan, which differ in physical features, historical bloodlines, customs, dress, food and music.
-Some of these include Punjabis, Sindhis, Baloch, Pashtuns, Kashmiris, Hazaras, Makranis and Baltis, coming from regions as close to home like the Indus Valley Civilization or as far as Africa or Tibet.
-Other than ancient ethnic elements, the religious influence of Islam has also strongly shaped Pakistani culture since it first came to the region in 700 AD.
+Some of these include Punjabis, Sindhis, Baloch, Pashtuns, Kashmiris, Hazaras, Makranis and Baltis, coming from regions as close to home as the Indus Valley or as far as Africa or Tibet.
+Other than ancient ethnic elements, the religious influence of Islam has also strongly shaped Pakistani culture since it first came to the region in AD 700.

 The official number of languages actively spoken in Pakistan is between 73 and 76.
-This means that within hours of difference between the country’s districts, there are languages that other groups in different regions do not speak.
-The most popular of languages, however, belongs to the largest ethnic groups with their own modern and ancient literature like stories, philosophy, poetry, academia and religious and spiritual scripts.
+This means that within hours as you travel between the country’s districts, there are languages that other groups in different regions do not speak.
+The most popular languages, however, belong to the largest ethnic groups with their own modern and ancient literature.
 Most languages in Pakistan belong to the Indo-Iranian language group, including Urdu, the national language.

 Due to Islamic and tribal influences, non-urban regions of Pakistan have varying levels of gender segregation, while big cities too have conservative expectations in terms of interactions between men and women.
 Couples usually don’t hug or kiss in public in a non-platonic way.
 Regardless of that, the people of Pakistan are helpful, friendly, approachable and humble.

 Family comes first in Pakistan due to religious, cultural, economic and societal values.
-Pakistani society is not led by individualism, but rather by collectivism, where family and other relationships stand strongly in each other’s support.
+Pakistani society is not led by individualism but rather by collectivism, where family and other relationships stand strong.

 Pakistani truck art is not the only world-famous example of craftsmanship.
-Passed down through generations the Pakistani craft, it includes a plethora of styles, materials and aesthetics.
+Passed down through generations, Pakistani craft includes a plethora of styles, materials and aesthetics.
 Calligraphy in Arabic is one of the most prominent skills found in many local buildings and sites and wall hangings, like copper work, paintings and carved wood.
 Pottery, especially blue pottery, typical of Sindh and Multan, is loved all over the world for its look.
-Naqashi, or the art-making of camel skin lamps, is another example of local craft long with colourful tile work, which is a Mughal legacy.
+Naqashi, or the art-making of camel-skin lamps, is another example of local craft, along with colourful tile work, which is a Mughal legacy.

-Chai is everywhere in Pakistan, probably in a similar sense to how beer is in alcohol consuming countries.
+Chai is everywhere in Pakistan, probably in a similar sense to how beer is in alcohol-consuming countries.
 In fact, Pakistan is the third-largest importer of tea, although some tea is grown locally too.
 Pakistanis make their tea strong and sweet in either milk or diluted milk depending on their preference.
 Sometimes cardamom and other spices are added to tea on special occasions.
-Black tea was introduced to the country by the English during the colonial years but green tea, however, has been a part of the local culture for thousands of years.
+Black tea was introduced to the country by the English during the colonial years, but green tea has been a part of the local culture for thousands of years.
 Tea time is such an important time of day that many people enjoy high tea in five-star hotels, which basically include a buffet of teas and all the complimentary snacks that go with it.

-Pakistani weddings are the epitome of the richness of their culture and only a single weddings will introduce you to the many elements of these local traditions.
+Pakistani weddings epitomise the richness of the culture.
+A single wedding will introduce you to the many elements of these local traditions.
 Pakistani weddings are laden with a multitude of colours, beautifully embroidered flowing fabrics in silks and chiffon, tantalizing food, traditionally decorated stages and a lot of music and dance.
 Weddings in Pakistan are a serious deal, with preparations starting months before.
-After all, most local weddings last between three to six days.
+After all, most local weddings last anywhere from three to six days.
 The celebrations usually start with a day dedicated to henna application, followed by a musical night and a night of traditional rituals to bless the couple.
 Then, there are dinner parties that last two days thrown by the bride and groom’s side of the family.